Subscribe to our Newsletter

 How does STP benefit my business?

-- Streamline and automate your business reporting obligations.
+- Streamlining and automation of your business reporting obligations.

-- The ATO is able to pre-fill the BAS W1 and W2 for employers.
+- The ATO to pre-fill the BAS W1 and W2 for employers.

-- Your employees will have timely access to their year to date payment and super information from their employer if they have a myGov account.
+employeestimely access to their year to date payment and super information if they have a myGov account.